xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/requesting_a_payout.md

 Once a payout request is submitted, a success message is displayed and a _Request for payout_ transaction is created (visible both to the vendor and the store administrator):
 ![xc5_mv_payout_requested_successfully.png]({{site.baseurl}}/attachments/ref_6yngv3DQ/xc5_mv_payout_requested_successfully.png)

+Once the store administrator approves or declines the payout request, the information on the Vendor transactions page will be updated to reflect the changes:
 ![xc5_mv_payout_request_accepted_in_vendor.png]({{site.baseurl}}/attachments/ref_6yngv3DQ/xc5_mv_payout_request_accepted_in_vendor.png)

 _Related pages:_